UK & US STREAMING PRICE COMPARISON

 DISNEY+ REVIEW

-The definitive home for Marvel and Star Wars remains a top-tier choice for families.
-In 2026, the "Star" section has matured significantly, offering gritty dramas that balance out the animated classics.
-It is a fantastic value proposition if you share a household, as the 4K library is included in the mid-tier plans unlike some rivals.
+The undisputed home for Marvel and Star Wars remains a top-tier choice for families.
+What’s great in 2026 is that the Star section has really matured, offering gritty, adult-focused dramas that balance out the animated classics perfectly.
+It’s also fantastic value if you share a household, as the 4K library is included in their higher tiers.

 READ DISNEY+ REVIEW